 Workforce planning and support

-- building confidence and supporting wellbeing
+- worker health and wellbeing

 - Test and Protect

 - working from home to continue, where possible

 - health factors to be considered in any phasing of who returns to work, with workforce living in vulnerable or shielded households only expected to return when new safe working environment measures have been implemented and a return to onsite work is consistent with individual medical advice